-Whether you’re slicing up a piece of leftover meat to store away, or simply slicing meat to make sandwiches or other meals, getting the thickness desired in a consistent way can be the biggest challenge.
+Whether you’re slicing up a piece of leftover meat or simply slicing meat to make sandwiches, getting the thickness desired in a consistent way can be the biggest challenge.

 When you have a lot of meat to process and slice, using a knife is not only tedious and tiring, it also leads to an inconsistent thickness in the slices, which is always a pain to deal with.